deckarep/DrSbaitsoUi/README.md

    greets the user with the canonical introduction.
 4. At this point, the user can type any questions or statements to kick off the conversation.
 5. Upon submitting a statement or question, the app will attempt to match the user's input with an appropriate response.
-Responses are not random by round-robin like the original.
+Responses are not random but round-robin like the original.
 This simple idea mitigates the end-user from having to hear too many repeated responses.
-6. If the user repeats what they types in, a special response category is used taunting the user about saying the same thing twice.
+6. If the user repeats what they typed in, a special response category is used taunting the user about saying the same thing twice.
 There are actually two categories for this.
 7. If the user enters garbage like: `@als398$#$#%`, a response category for garbage input is used.
    Detecting garbage is not as straightforward as you would think, so this isn't done yet.
-8. If the user curses; (bad words), the app will chastise the user or potentially go into `parity` error like the original Dr. Sbaitso app did.
-Parity mode is what happens when the Dr. refuses to process your filth!
+8. If the user curses; (bad words), the app will chastise the user or potentially go into `parity` error mode like the original Dr. Sbaitso app did.
+Parity mode is what happens when the Dr. refuses to process your disgusting filth!
-9. If still no response is found, a category of *generic* responses will be used to move the conversation along.
+9. If still no response is found, a category of *generic* responses will be used to move the conversation forward and encourage dialog between the user and the good Doctor.
 10. Finally, when a valid response is selected the app will dispatch the text to the speech-synthesis engine in a dedicated thread where it will immediately be heard by the end user and rendered to the screen.